oracle/node-oracledb/package/README.md

   Remember to do `npm config delete strict-ssl` and unset the environment variable when not testing.

+- On Windows, MAKEPKG.BAT has command options to create binaries, and also to create staged binaries and the main packages.

 - At install time, setting the environment variable `NODE_ORACLEDB_TRACE_INSTALL` to `TRUE` will cause `npm install` to display more tracing information.